What Causes Anemia?

 Previously, with conventional iron supplements, I advised quite a multi-step process in Listen To Your Gut for taking iron in order to boost absorption and guard against adverse effects.
 Most of that becomes unnecessary with angstrom or nanoparticle-sized iron, since it does not require digestion and therefore does not irritate the GI tract.
 As long as you take angstrom iron with plenty of water, there does not seem to be any ill effects.

-We have been testing the Angstrom Minerals Iron Plus Vitamin C over at the LTYG Wellness Circle for several months now.
+We have been testing the angstrom-sized minerals Iron over at the LTYG Wellness Circle for several months now.
 Even people with some active bleeding have found it does not increase or trigger bleeding.
 Two people reported a tendency to constipation, but as soon as they began ingesting it with four to eight ounces of water, the constipation disappeared.

 I wanted to test the super high dose because I was concerned by research on nanoparticle ferric oxide in rat models – which showed that it caused oxidative damage in their lungs when instilled intratracheally.
 However, ferric oxide is a pretty irritating form of iron and who breathes iron in anyway?
 But still, being cautious, I wanted to test it extensively on myself first, before recommending it to others.